Sage-Bionetworks/SynapseWorkflowOrchestrator/README.md

 ```
     - ${DOCKER_CERT_PATH_HOST}:/certs:ro
 ```
+- `WES_ENDPOINT` - The address prefix of the WES Server, e.g., https://weshost.com/ga4gh/wes/v1.
+If using this option then `DOCKER_ENGINE_URL` must be omitted.
 - `SYNAPSE_USERNAME` - Synapse credentials under which the Workflow Orchestrator will run.
 Must have access to evaluation queue(s) being serviced
 - `SYNAPSE_PASSWORD` - password for `SYNAPSE_USERNAME`
 - `WORKFLOW_OUTPUT_ROOT_ENTITY_ID` - root (Project or Folder) for uploaded doc's, like log files.
 Hierarchy is root/submitterId/submissionId/files.
 May be the ID of the project generated in the set-up step, above.
 - `EVALUATION_TEMPLATES` - JSON mapping evaluation ID(s) to URL(s) for workflow template archive.
 Returned by the set up step, above.
 Example:

 ```
 {"9614045":"syn16799953"}
 ```
-- `TOIL_CLI_OPTIONS` - (optional, but highly recommended) Space separated list of options.
+- `TOIL_CLI_OPTIONS` - (optional, but highly recommended) Used when `DOCKER_ENGINE_URL` is selected.
+Space separated list of options.
 (Without the toil parameters, you may run into errors when a new workflow job is started).
 See https://toil.readthedocs.io/en/3.15.0/running/cliOptions.html.
 Example:

 ```
 TOIL_CLI_OPTIONS=--defaultMemory 100M --retryCount 0 --defaultDisk 1000000
 ```
 - `NOTIFICATION_PRINCIPAL_ID` - (optional) Synapse ID of user or team to be notified of system issues.
 If omitted then notification are sent to the Synapse account under which the workflow pipeline is run.
 - `SUBMITTER_NOTIFICATION_MASK` - controls for which events notifications are sent to the submitter.
 The integer value is a union of these masks:

 ```
  1: send message when job has started;